Zxu49/walletlink-mobile-sdk/android/README.md

     val walletLink = WalletLink(notificationUrl, context)
 ```

-1. Genearted sercet and session id into QR code, and established websocket to bridge server
+1. Generated secret and session id into QR code, and established websocket to bridge server

 ```
     // This will connect to wallet link server using websocket